shikiw/SI-Adv/README.md

 * torchvision > =0.7.0
 * scikit-learn >= 1.0

+When running the code on CurveNet for the first time, it will take a few minutes to automatically compile the cpp extension.
-To complie cpp extension successfully, we list our dependencies for reference:
+Here we list our dependencies for reference:

 * gcc == 9.4.0
 * ninja == 1.7.2